katxeus/civic-participation-network/README.md

 ## Blockchain Decentralized networking participation model
 The frames and modalities will adapt a decentralized protocol stack that implements current decentralized technologies like Blockchain to model physical realities of civic participation.
 Blockchain Decentralized networking platforms built on blockchain protocols/platforms that enable the development of applications to drive the privacy-focused era of user engagement.
 With decentralization in place, the manipulation for an entity’s gains fades out, resulting in a better user experience.
 Here no one, in particular, can take core decisions as most of the dapps follow a community first approach

+## The Citizen Participation dAPP
+Blockchain Decentralized networking platforms built on blockchain protocols/platforms that enable the development of applications.
+Because Blockchain social media networks are decentralized, there is no central proprietary authority in charge of all data.
+Instead, the data is distributed across servers at each network node in a homogeneous and decentralized manner.
+By keeping user content on a blockchain’s immutable ledger, social media ventures can avoid censorship.
+They can also provide users control over incentives and reputation points